tacha1/GithubSearch/README.md

 Run ng serve for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.
 .
 The app will automatically reload if you change any of the source files.

+## Behavior Driven Development

+To be able to search a user on github and view all his informations, the projects they have made and their profile.